Your Autumn Garden

 - The end of March is a good time to sow evergreen and shade lawn seed.

-- The lawn should be treated with a potassium rich fertilizer like 3:1:5.
+- The lawn should be treated with a potassium rich fertiliser like 3:1:5.

 - Bring colour indoors with flowering indoor plants like Cyclamen, Chrysanthemum and beautiful Phalaenopsis.
 Feed once a month with a liquid plant food for indoor plants.